 Papio hamadryas: Worms from baboons (CODEXXX) were recovered from the caecum during routine post mortem examination of animals culled for management reasons at Copenhagen Zoo, Denmark (Hansen et al., 2013a).

-Ecuador: Worms were collected as a joint effort by Phillip J. Cooper and Martha Betson (ECU_QUI and ECU_TEL).
-Approval for these studies was obtained from The Ethics and Welfare Committee at The Royal Veterinary College, University of London, UK (M2013 0005).
+Ecuador: Worms were collected as a joint effort by Philip J. Cooper and Martha Betson (ECU_QUI and ECU_TEL).
+Approval for these studies was obtained from Ethics Committee of the Catholic University of Ecuador, Quito, Ecuador and The Ethics and Welfare Committee at The Royal Veterinary College, University of London, UK (M2013 0005).

 Honduras: Samples were collected as a joint effort by Ana Sanchez (Brock University, Canada) and Gustavo A. F. Sandoval (Universidad Nacional Autónoma de Honduras (UNAH), Honduras) (HND_OLA and HND_SAL).
 Samples collection protocols were reviewed and approved by the The Brock University Bioscience Research Ethics Board and Comité de Ética de Investigación – Maestría en Enfermedades Infecciosas Y Zoonóticas – Facultad de Ciencias – UNAH.